|Delaware, Pennsylvania||Metallurgist for the Alan Wood Steel Company|

 Seaman 2nd Class Caulk was posthumously awarded the Purple Heart.
-He is honored on the Tablets of the Missing at the Manila American Cemetery and Memorial in the Philippines, at a memorial for the ship in Juneau, Alaska, on a memorial plaque in his old neighborhood (Union Park Gardens in Wilmington), and at Veteran’s Memorial Park in New Castle, Delaware.
+He is honored on the Tablets of the Missing at the Manila American Cemetery and Memorial in the Philippines, at a memorial for the ship in Juneau, Alaska, on a memorial plaque in his old neighborhood (Union Park Gardens in Wilmington), a memorial at the University of Delaware in Newark, and at Veteran’s Memorial Park in New Castle, Delaware.

 Click to any document to view a larger copy.